UnlyEd/next-right-now/docs/reference/terminology.md

 > _This terminology has been defined by us, we couldn't find much resources supporting this definition._

 ##### [Preset](../concepts/presets)
-Similar to a preset of features that are built-in within.
+Preset of features that are built-in within.
 Helps to quickly get started a new project.

 ##### Dynamic i18n
 Content-related (e.g: Post title in FR + EN).